Marcelo-Diament/node-restful-api/README.md

 Practice from Pirple's NodeJS Master Class

+## Introduction

+To build a RESTful API for an uptime monitoring application, using no NPM package - but a number of built-in Node modules.

+User must be able to sign-in and sign-out.
+Whenever a 'up' or 'down' event occurs, the app will send a SMS via Twilio (with no third parties libs).

+> For this practice, no DB will be used.
+Data storage will use the file system as a key-value store of JSON docs.

 ## Backend Specifications

 1. The API listens on a PORT and accepts incoming HTTP requests for POST, GET, PUT, DELET and HEAD